Word Smith: Crusade

 The images are ubiquitous in museums in Europe and the Middle East, as part of their history and wars with troubling objectives: make the citizens Christian, or kill them.
 Similar to symbols of the Civil War and slavery, there must be a way to 1) acknowledge the past, 2) talk about its significance in the way we think and act today and 3) find a way to move on.
 Eliminating images or words does not do the deed, but perhaps it is time to eliminate the use of the mascot, Crusader, from our religious schools, at least.

-It’s time to mend, not extol the virtues of wars gone awry nor revel in the bloody past.
+It’s time to mend, not extol the virtues of wars gone awry nor revel in the bloody past, chain mail and all.
 What do your say?